Project F

 Ignorance is Bliss

 A function doesn’t know what happened before it was called or what will happen after it returns.
-A function caller doesn’t know what happens inside a function, just what it passes in and gets back.
+A function caller doesn’t know what happens inside a function, just what it passes in and gets returned.
 A well-written function is an example of a black box.

 The RISC-V ABI lets us have fast functions while preserving some register values.